-4 Cumulative totals vary nominally as a result of foreign exchange differences between quarters.
+^{} Cumulative totals vary nominally as a result of foreign exchange differences between quarters.

-Total revenues fluctuate quarter over quarter as revenue growth is driven by the addition of new SaaS licenses associated with the new customers going live and the scaling of existing customers.
+Total revenues fluctuate quarter over quarter, revenue growth is driven by the addition of new SaaS licenses associated with new customers going live and the scaling of existing customers.
 Other revenue fluctuations are due mainly to the timing of delivery of professional services and the sale of one-time legacy on-premise licenses.

-As the Company has moved away from on-premise licenses this element of variability is diminishing and will disappear altogether as the few remaining on-premise customers transition over to the SaaS product.
-The scaling of existing customers can be significant leading to potential large scaling events are somewhat unpredictable in their timing and given the early growth stage of the company, they too can result in period-to-period variability in ARR growth rates Revenues will become more stable quarter over quarter based on the recurring subscription revenue model.
+As the Company is in the process of moving away from on-premise licenses, this element of variability is diminishing and will disappear altogether as the few remaining on-premise customers transition over to the SaaS product.
+The scaling of existing customers can be significant and large scaling events are somewhat unpredictable in their timing which given the early growth stage of the Company, can result in period-to-period variability in ARR growth rates.
+In the future, revenues are expected to become more stable quarter over quarter based on the recurring subscription revenue model.

 Fluctuations in operating loss are driven primarily by fluctuations in cost of labour in the period based on the hiring plan and the amount of qualifying labour capitalized to the intangible asset.
 Net loss is also affected by fluctuations in foreign exchange gains and losses recognized as a result of movements in foreign exchange rates between the Canadian dollar and the Euro and United States dollar, as the majority of the Company's costs and intercompany loans are denominated in Euro and United States dollar.
-Generally, there are no quarterly or seasonal trends associated with the Company's business.
+Generally, there are limited quarterly or seasonal trends associated with the Company's business, though there has been a tendency toward a higher level of professional services revenue in the fourth quarter as customers focus on completing projects before the end of the year.

 kneat.com expects to record losses until such time as it secures additional customer contracts.
-Refer to the Risk Factors section of this MD&A and note 17(e) Liquidity Risk, of the audited condensed consolidated financial statements for the year ended December 31, 2021 for further details.
+Refer to the Risk Factors section of this MD&A and note 17(e) Liquidity Risk, of the unaudited condensed interim consolidated financial statements for the period ended March 31, 2022 for further details.